stevan/mpp/SESSION_PROMPT.md

 You are continuing development of the **MPP (Modern Perl Parser)** project.
 This is a TypeScript-based parser for a modern subset of Perl, built with strict TDD methodology.

 **Current Status:**
-- **193 tests passing** ✅
+- **214 tests passing** ✅
-- **~1,850 lines of parser code**
+- **~2,100 lines of parser code**
-- Last session: Implemented range expressions, bareword hash keys, list assignment, array slices, and hash slices
+- Last session: Implemented Sprint 1 (die, warn, print, say, do blocks, require)
-- Created comprehensive feature roadmap
+- Sprint 1 COMPLETE - Essential builtins done!

 ## Critical Files to Read First